-Under the LOI, subject to completion of satisfactory due diligence and completion and execution of a formal option agreement, Wealth will be granted an exclusive option ("Salar Option") by the vendor (a private arm's length Chilean company) ("Vendor") to acquire a 100% royalty-free interest in the Salar Concessions in consideration of the issuance of 1,000,000 common shares of Wealth, as follows:
+Wealth Chile and the vendor (a private arm's length Chilean company) ("Vendor") have now entered into a formal option agreement ("Salar Option Agreement") to acquire a 100% royalty-free interest in the Salar Concessions in consideration of the delivery by Wealth Chile of 1,000,000 common shares of Wealth, as follows:

-Date Shares to be Issued
+Date Shares to be Delivered

-Upon signing 150,000
+Upon signing 150,000 (delivered)

 6 months after signing 250,000

 12 months after signing 250,000

 15 months after signing 350,000

-There will not be any work commitments under the Salar Option, but Wealth will be responsible keeping the Salar Concessions in good standing during the period of the Option and taking the necessary steps (with the assistance of the Vendor) in order to secure the completion of the constitution process of the Salar Concessions.
+The Salar Option Agreement has been submitted for registration with the Mining Registry of Calama.
+There are no work commitments under the Salar Option Agreement, but Wealth will be responsible keeping the Salar Concessions in good standing during the period of the Option and taking the necessary steps (with the assistance of the Vendor) in order to secure the completion of the constitution process of the Salar Concessions.